-OptinMonster includes standard issue lead capture tools like popups and inline forms, but it goes beyond that.
+It’s key features include standard issue lead collection tools like popups and inline forms, but it goes beyond that.
 For example, you can use conditional redirects to send people to different confirmation pages depending on factors like their answers to a field in the form.

 And that’s just on the Basic Plan.
 The Growth Plan ($82/mo) includes coupon wheel campaigns, real-time personalization, geolocation targeting, and more.

-Webinars are a good way to capture leads because, if you do them right, they feel like high-value offerings and they give you a way to connect directly with prospects.
+Webinars are a good for lead generation because, if you do them right, they feel like high-value offerings and they give you a way to connect directly with prospects.
 Zoom is the popular choice, but according to G2 reviews, Wistia is the easiest to use.

-Wistia also has the benefit of a slicker, more intuitive user interface.
+Among all of Wistia’s key features, the most important one is that it has a slicker, more intuitive user interface.
 That said, webinar functionality is only available on its most expensive plans ($399/mo and up).